What Is A Mental Health Counselor, And How Can They Help You?

 Once the two of you have decided what's happening with you mentally and emotionally, then some treatment options are going to be discussed.
 If what's happening with you is drug addiction or abuse, then the counselor will suggest some ways that you might be able to change your habits.
 They might want to bring in some other specialists if the situation calls for it.
 They may want you to go through a drug or alcohol rehabilitation program.

 If what's happening with you is something like acute anxiety or depression, then they may recommend pharmaceutical intervention.
 Mental health counselors have a detailed knowledge of what drugs are on the market that can help with various diagnoses, and they may want to bring your doctor in at some point if they feel a consultation is necessary.
-With a team of professionals behind you, you should be able to come up with the best treatment option based on all the available information that has come to light.
+With a team of physical and mental health professionals behind you, you should be able to come up with the best treatment option based on all the available information that has come to light.

 How do you know if you should seek out a mental health counselor?